From the Editor, Leigh O’Connor.

 Cooking with fire is more than just a method; it's an art form, deeply embedded in culinary traditions across the world.

-Few understand this better than Chef Jose Saulog, Executive Chef at Franca, Parlar and Amorica - the Surry Hills-based Parisian-inspired brasserie featuring a uniquely positioned menu centred around a wood-fired grill.
+Few understand this better than Chef Jose Saulog, Executive Chef at Franca, Parlar and Armorica - the Surry Hills-based Parisian-inspired brasserie featuring a uniquely positioned menu centred around a wood-fired grill.
 Marie-Antoinette Issa goes one-on-one with Jose to discover wood-fired cooking tips, tricks and techniques to help you prep like a pro.

 While the concept of burnt food might seem an unappealing culinary mishap, there are certain dishes where a touch of char can elevate the flavour profile to new heights.
 The Maillard reaction and caramelisation processes that occur when food is burnt or charred can enhance tastes, create appealing textures and add depth to a wide variety of dishes.

-While we’re certainly not suggesting baking your cupcakes till they resemble charcoal, Marie-Antoinette delivers eight dishes which are some of the best examples of foods that taste better (a little bit!) burnt!
+While we’re certainly not suggesting baking your cupcakes till they resemble charcoal, Marie-Antoinette delivers eight dishes which are some of the best examples of foods that taste better (a little bit) burnt!

 From where to find smoky goodness on your plate to restaurants which showcase native ingredients, we’ve curated guides to help you find the culinary experience you are craving; there are also suggestions for where to raise the woof – dog-friendly venues for you and Fido – along with five favourite joints to find a Sunday roast!